-Hormones are extremely powerful messengers.
-Minute quantities of hormones trigger a wide range of reactions in the body from ovulation to sleep, to energy, moods and everything in between.
+Hormones are powerful messengers.
+Minute quantities of hormones trigger a wide range of reactions in the body, from ovulation to sleep, energy, moods, and everything in between.

 A delicate balance exists, which is influenced by many internal and external factors.
-Hormones are produced in the body and travel through the blood system and tissues attaching to hormone receptor sites; which then signal cells to function in a certain way in response the stimulate or message received.
+Hormones are produced in the body and travel through the blood system and tissues, attaching to hormone receptor sites, which then signal cells to function in a certain way in response to the message received.

-Once the message has been received hormones will normally detach and travel through the blood system to the liver, where they are metabolised and ‘inactivated’ through the livers processes and should stay inactivated as it's being processed through the intestine to be excreted through the stool eventually.
+Once the message has been received, hormones will normally detach and travel through the blood system to the liver, where they are metabolised and ‘inactivated’ through the livers processes and should stay inactivated as it's being processed through the intestine to be excreted through the stool eventually.

 Now, this is where one of the problems can occur.
-If the liver is not metabolising hormones well, then these hormones pass through the liver un-metabolised and have a duplicate effect.
+If the liver is not metabolising hormones well, then these hormones pass through the liver still ‘activated’ and are reabsorbed into the bloodstream via the gut.